-Section 30.1 (2) to (10) of the Ontario Heritage Act permits municipalities to make amendments to by-laws to clarify or correct the statement of cultural heritage value, the Description of Heritage Attributes, or legal description of a property and to revise the language of the by-law to make it consistent with the current requirements of the Act or its Regulations.
+Section 30.1 (2) to (10) of the Ontario Heritage Act permits municipalities to make amendments to by-laws to clarify or correct the statement of cultural heritage value, the description of heritage attributes, or legal description of a property and to revise the language of the by-law to make it consistent with the current requirements of the Act or its Regulations.
 Many of the heritage designation by-laws in Kawartha Lakes were prepared prior to the 2005 amendments to the Ontario Heritage Act and the introduction of Ontario Regulation 9/06 which established provincial criteria for the designation of heritage property and, therefore, do not comply with current requirements for designation by-laws under the Act.
-There are also a number of by-laws prepared after 2005 which do not comply with the requirements of the Act.
-As a result, they require updating to clarify or correct the statement explaining the property's heritage attributes.
+Many by-laws prepared after 2005 also do not comply with the requirements of the Act.
+As a result, they require updating to clarify or correct the statement explaining the property's cultural heritage value or interest and the description of the property's heritage attributes.

 Subsection 30.1 (5) requires Council to consult with its Municipal Heritage Committee prior to amending a heritage designation by-law.
-This report addresses that purpose.
-Rationale:
+At its meeting of August 6, 2020, the Kawartha Lakes Municipal Heritage Committee reviewed the proposed by-law amendments and passed the following motion: